See how much vacancy lease rents can increase on DHCR's website:

 see the Apartment & Loft

-June 15, 1997, the increase in rent for a vacancy lease had been
+June 15, 1997, when the increase in rent for a vacancy lease began to be

 governed by the terms of the Rent Regulation

-Reform Act of 1997.
-Since then, the vacancy increase has not been set by the NYC Rent Guidelines Board.
+Reform Act of 1997, the vacancy increase has not been set by the NYC Rent Guidelines Board.
 In addition, since June 24, 2011, vacancy lease rents have also been

 governed by the terms of the Rent Act of 2011.
 And since June 15, 2015, they have been governed by the terms of the Rent Act of 2015.